Education in Kottayam district

 Kottayam district is a centre of education in Kerala state.
 The Orthodox Theological Seminary (Orthodox Pazhaya Seminary) at Chungam was the first institution to teach English in South India.
 It was founded in 1815 by Colonel John Monroe.
 The C.M.S High School (which later became the Church Missionary Society College High School) was founded by the British missionary, Benjamin Bailey.
 The first college in Kerala state and the second established under British rule in India was the C.M.S.
 College (Grammar School) (1840).

 Mahatma Gandhi University is located in Kottayam district.
+Later, the clergies of Catholic Church, after seeing a need for an English high school for students of Central Travancore, established a residential high school St Berchmans English High School in 1891 in Changanasserry under the leadership of Fr Charles Lavigne, then vicariate apostolate of Kottayam.
+Even though it was started as a school for seminarians, it became public soon itself.
+In 1922, Venerable Mar Thomas Kurialacherry founded the famous SB College Changanassery for both intermediate students and scholars in Central Travancore.
+Today, both CMS College and SB College are recognised, for their legacy, as reputed and noted institutions of Kerala.

 Educational Institutions

 Kottayam district has 478 lower primary schools, 208 upper primary schools and 258 high schools.
 There are also 24 arts and science colleges, four Training colleges, three co-operative colleges, seven teachers training institutes, two industrial training institutes, and many engineering colleges.
 Educational institutions located in Kottayam district include: